ethitter/WP-Print-Friendly/readme.txt

 * **WordPress SEO by Yoast:** This plugin's `Permalink` options, particularly *Redirect attachment URL's to parent post URL* and *Redirect ugly URL's to clean permalinks.
 (Not recommended in many cases!)*, interfere with WP Print Friendly's ability to display print templates.
 Both must be disabled, and the site's rewrite rules regenerated (by visiting Options > Permalinks and clicking *Save Changes*), for WP Print Friendly to function.

 == Changelog ==

+= 0.5 =
+* Add additional rewrite rules for situations where verbose page rules are required.
+* Disable canonical redirect when print template is requested.
+* Update is_print() method to use WordPress API.
+* Correct translation string implementation.
+* Update code to better conform to WordPress Coding Standards.

 = 0.4.4.1 =
 * Remove unnecessary query_var filter.